lvzxr/apb-reloaded/README.md

    - Interface | Abandon Mission - Lets you abandon an unopposed mission by pressing a key
    - Interface | Social Designers - This will only work in social but lets you bind a key to open the Clothing, Character, Vehicle, Symbol and Theme studios
-   - Movement  | Always Sprint - Works exactly the same as the old Always sprint, just bind it, press it once when entering a district and you will always be running
+   - Movement  | Always Sprint - Works exactly the same as the old Always sprint, just bind it, press it once spawned into a district and you will always be running
    - Movement  | Crouch (Hold) - The same as previous hold to crouch except now ingame!
    - Combat    | Lean (Hold) - Hold down the lean key rather than have it toggle
    - Combat    | Primary/Secondary weapon - Allows you to set keys to select which weapon you want rather than cycle between them which is the default behaviour